AlisonSalerno/scifi-movie-eda-project/README.md

-# Microsoft Sci-fi Project - A&J Analytica
+# Sci-fi Movie Project - A&J Analytica

+#### The Scenario

+CompanyX sees all the other movie companies creating original video content, and they want to get in on the fun.
+CompanyX decides that their breakout original content will be a sci-fi movie.
+They really want to capture the niche and create a success with their first original feature.
+CompanyX has enlisted your team for consultation.

+#### Goal
 This project aims to analyze the sci-fi movie genre through data analysis to ultimately understand successes within the genre and provide insight as to what type of films should be created to capture the niche.

 ## The Dataset